Ninon de l'Enclos: Life as a courtesan and author

 Starting in the late 1660s she retired from her courtesan lifestyle and concentrated more on her literary friends – from 1667, she hosted her gatherings at l'hôtel Sagonne, which was considered "the" location of the salon of Ninon de l'Enclos despite other locales in the past.
 During this time she was a friend of Jean Racine, the great French playwright.
 Later she would become a close friend with the devout Françoise d'Aubigné, better known as Madame de Maintenon, the lady-in-waiting who would later become the second wife of Louis XIV.
 Saint-Simon wrote that "The lady did not like her to be mentioned in her presence, but dared not disown her, and wrote cordial letters to her from time to time, to the day of her death".
 Ninon eventually died at the age of 84, as a very wealthy woman.
 To the end, she "was convinced that she had no soul, and never abandoned that conviction, not even in advanced old age, not even at the hour of her death."

 Legacy

+Immanuel Kant, in his Observations on the Feeling of the Beautiful and Sublime, uses Lenclos's life to emphasize how the most bitter reproach for an eighteenth-century woman was to be called unchaste: "The maiden Ninon Lenclos made not the least claims to the honor of chastity, and nevertheless she would have been implacably offended if one of her lovers had gone so far in his judgment."
+Kant underscored the sexist moral double-standard during Lenclos' life and during Kant's life time.

-Ninon de l'Enclos is a relatively obscure figure in the English-speaking world, but is much better known in France where her name is synonymous with wit and beauty.
+Ninon de l'Enclos is a relatively obscure figure in the English-speaking world, but is much better known in France, where her name is synonymous with wit and beauty.
 Saint-Simon noted "Ninon made friends among the great in every walk of life, had wit and intelligence enough to keep them, and, what is more, to keep them friendly with one another."

-Edgar Allan Poe mentioned her in his short story "The spectacles," as did Rudyard Kipling the "Venus Annodomini".
-Edwin Arlington Robinson used Ninon as a symbol of aging beauty in his poem "Veteran Sirens."
-Dorothy Parker wrote the poem "Ninon De L'Enclos On Her Last Birthday" and also referred to Ninon in another of her poems, "Words Of Comfort To Be Scratched On A Mirror".
-L'Enclos is the eponymous heroine of Charles Lecocq's 1896 opéra comique, Ninette.
+Edgar Allan Poe mentioned her in his short story "The Spectacles", as did Rudyard Kipling in "Venus Annodomini".
+Edwin Arlington Robinson used Ninon as a symbol of aging beauty in his poem "Veteran Sirens".
+Dorothy Parker wrote the poem "Ninon de l'Enclos on Her Last Birthday" and also referred to Ninon in another of her poems, "Words of Comfort to Be Scratched on a Mirror".
+L'Enclos is the eponymous heroine of Charles Lecocq's 1896 opéra comique Ninette.